 These restored banners were created by Frans De Vos (1880 – 1936), a prolific scene designer who lived in Balegem, Belgium.
 There he painted the façade for Circus Demuynck, murals, and at least one altar painting.
 De Vos, a descendent of a French family of traveling performers was a director of a small traveling circus from 1900 – 1906.

 This exhibition is made possible through the generous support of the William G. and Marie Selby Foundation Endowment and the John and Mable Ringling Museum of Art Foundation.
+Additional support for conservation was provided by the Howard Tibbals Endowment.

 Fr.
 De Vos, Belgium, Acrobats and Clowns, c.1900, Oil on canvas, Gift of Howard Tibbals, 2005.
 SN1134.1